KieMerr17/workout-log/README.md

 - Generate a random workout for a user dependant on time
 - Be able to log in/ register a new account.
-- Log and update weights weights acheived in a previous workouts
+- Log and update weights acheived in a previous workouts

 ### Site Owner Goals

-- Create a log that is easy and clear to the user
+- Create a log that is easy to use and clear to the user
 - Ensure that users understand the purpose of the log
-- Generate a workout each time that is always new for the users.
+- Generate workouts which always vary in exercises/reps

 ## User Experience

 ### Target Audience